aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 > TODO: `[check]` property is currently not longer implemented

-## Requires Condition
+## Requires condition

-The `requires` condition is a spec block member which postulates a pre-condition for a function.
-The prover will produce verification errors for functions which are called with violating pre-conditions.
+The `requires` condition is a spec block member that postulates a pre-condition for a function.
+The Move Prover will produce verification errors for functions that are called with violating pre-conditions.

 A `requires` is different from an `aborts_if`: in the latter case, the function can be called, and any aborts it produces will be propagated to the caller context.
-In the `requires` case, the prover will not allow the function to be called in the first place.
+In the `requires` case, the Move Prover will not allow the function to be called in the first place.
 Nevertheless, the function can *still be called at runtime* if verification is skipped.
-Because of this, `requires` are rare in Move specifications, and
-`aborts_if` are more common.
+Because of this, `requires` are rare in Move specifications, and `aborts_if` are more common.
 Specifically, `requires` should be avoided for public APIs.

-An example of `requires` is the following:
+An example of `requires` is:

 ```move
 spec increment {